 The Health Professions Shadowing Program (HPSP) is a two-week residential program for students from groups who are underrepresented in health care.
 Students accepted into the program spend over thirty hours shadowing providers at UW Health and affiliated area clinics, visiting healthcare facilities and learning about current trends in health care from providers in the community.
 The program supports students who are first generation, ethnic and racial minorities, from rural areas or socioeconomically disadvantaged backgrounds.
 HPSP takes place each year in the first two weeks of August.

-The Center for Pre-Health Advising offers Canvas courses that provide guidance and support as you learn about and apply to health professions programs.
-Each course is a incredible resource library for your application.
+The Center for Pre-Health Advising offers Canvas courses that give guidance and support as you learn about and apply to health professional programs.
+Each one is an incredible resource library for you as you apply.
 Dr. Dija Selimi writes and runs them and is available for questions through the courses.
-Please talk with a CPHA advisor about being enrolled.
-You can also email us at firstname.lastname@example.org to inquire.
-We currently offer the following:
+Please sign up here for guidance applying to:

 CPHA offers workshops during fall and spring semesters for first year students and for students and alumni who are preparing for the MCAT.